 To help you to settle into Oxford life, the University offers an undergraduate and graduate Orientation Programme for European and international students.
 Erasmus and visiting students may attend either programme, as appropriate.

-The main Orientation Programme is held in late September or early October each year, however, there are also sessions for students starting in Hilary and Trinity terms.
+The Orientation Programme is held in late September or early October each year.
 As well as providing practical details for living and studying in the UK and Oxford, the Programme provides a fantastic opportunity to meet students from more than 100 countries before starting your studies.